Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 ```bash
 scp -r $local_path $cluster_mail:$cluster_path
 ```
-After this you will required to insert the password to access to your cluster account and after that then running this you will see the three files:
+After this you will required to insert the password to access to your cluster account and after that then running this you will see the files:
 ```bash
 cd Matrix_Transposition
 ls